EionRobb/purple-mattermost/README.md

-# Pidgin-Mattermost plug-in by Eion Robb
+# Pidgin-Mattermost plugin by Eion Robb

 Connects libpurple-based instant messaging clients (such as Pidgin, Finch, Adium, bitlbee) with Mattermost server.